 Installation Procedure of Slide Ezzz

 Basically, all you have to do is Clean the track, lay down the Teflon Strips, Mount the Door Guide sliders, test out then Glue in the Teflon strips.
 The job was done.
 Happy days.

 Detailed Instructions to Fix your Sliding Door with Slide Ezzz

 Next, clean out the tracks with warm water and sugar soap.
 Dry it out completely.
 Very Important.

 Next Either screw up the Sliding door wheels or remove them completely.
-Usually, turn screw anti-clockwise to retract wheel into the door.
+Usually, turn screw anti-clockwise to retract the wheel into the door.

 Slide in the Teflon track strips and leave a gap of approximately 1/8 inch or 3mm between the center riser in the track.
 Cut the Teflon sliders to length using pliers or side cutters

-Mount the door slider guides with screws and check if the door closes completely without gaps top or bottom.
+Mount the door slider guides with screws and check if the door closes completely without gaps on top or bottom.
 If there are gaps then use the spaces that are included in the kit.

-If it all slides good, glue in the Patio Door Teflon track with the supplied Quick Grip glue, and leave to dry for a few hours.
+If it all slides well, glue in the Patio Door Teflon track with the supplied Quick Grip glue, and leave to dry for a few hours.
 Screw-in the Door Guides.
 Oil the track with either Teflon spray or silicon oil.

 Try and keep the track well cleaned and it should last a lifetime.